Scalar curvature and Futaki invariant of K\"ahler metrics with cone singularities along a divisor: Introduction and the statement of the results

 \begin{remark} We can regard a conically singular metric $\omega_{sing}$ as a $(1,1)$-current on $X$, and hence can make sense of its cohomology class $[\omega_{sing}] \in H^2 (X , \rl)$. \end{remark}

-K\"ahler--Einstein metrics that have cone singularities along a divisor were studied on Riemann surfaces by McOwen \cite{mcowen} and Troyanov \cite{troyanov}, and on general \kah manifolds by Tian \cite{tian96} and Jeffres \cite{jeffres}.
-They have attracted renewed interest since the foundational work of Donaldson \cite{donconic} on the linear theory of \ke metrics with cone singularities along a divisor, and since then, there has already been a huge accumulation of research on such metrics.
-Precisely, a conically singular metric $\omega_h$ is said to be \textbf{K\"ahler--Einstein with cone singularities along $D \in |- \lambda K_X|$ with cone angle $2 \pi \beta$}, where $\lambda \in \mathbb{N}$ is some fixed integer, if it satisfies the following complex Monge--Amp\`ere equation
+K\"ahler--Einstein metrics with cone singularities along a divisor, studied initially in \cite{jeffres,mcowen,tian96,troyanov}, attracted renewed interest since the foundational work of Donaldson \cite{donconic} on the linear theory of \ke metrics with cone singularities along a divisor.
+Since then, there has already been a huge accumulation of research on such metrics.